 I was born in Henley and currently live with my 2 children in Windsor.
-I have moved around quite a bit – living Oxford, Dublin, London and Hong Kong.
-I was oriiginally in media but happily changed career at the age of 40 to follow my passion.
+I originally worked in media in both London and Hong Kong but happily changed career at the age of 40 to follow my passion.
 My general main influences are Degas, Rodin, Klimt and Rodin but I find inspiration daily from many different sources and experiences.

 I had a great deal of professional tuition, particularly from Michael Clark (a good friend of Francis Bacon) and Bobby Gill (an honorary fellow of the RCA).
 I now teach myself and am learning every day.

 I work from my studio in Windsor, you can have a look around by clicking here.

 Whilst an element of realism is important, I try to move beyond artistic convention and avoid an image that is too predictable.
 Realism is not enough – what you take away and add to what you see are what transform a picture into art.
 I believe the viewer wants to see a degree of draughtsmanship from an artist but they deserve more than this.

 “Patrick Palmer is a modern master of figurative art.
 His post-romantic nudes are not only exquisitely painted, but also dreamy, delicate and suggestive.
 They only hint at sensuality and evoke fantasy in the subtle and elegant manner that distinguishes art from pornography.”
 Claudia Moscovici, Co-founder of postromanticism.com and art critic.

 Saatchi Catalogue 2016

 “Awesome to know that you are one of a few artists Jasper’s year (10) is studying.
 He couldn’t believe it, instantly recognising your work!!!
 All artists were pre selected by the teacher and students have to research the artist and analyse their work.
 Way to go ….
 We’re back in July – would be great to catch up if you are around.
 Big hugs” Michelle Poulter (Hong Kong)